 Here is an example of an incident report written by an Internationally Educated Nurse who completed CELBANPrep online course: CELBAN Writing Task 1 and CELBAN Writing Task 1.
-(She used CELBANPrep Writing One, and accessed Writing Coaching through CELBANPrep University.)
+(She used CELBANPrep Writing, and accessed Writing Coaching through CELBANPrep University.)
 This is the result after several revisions.
 What follows is a discussion between me and the IEN who wrote the report.

 Incident: 75 year old man found on the floor